In the Mood for Love: Lists

 In 2000, Empire ranked it number 42 in its list titled "The 100 Best Films of World Cinema".
 It was ranked 95th on 100 Best Films from 1983 to 2008 by Entertainment Weekly.
 In November 2009, Time Out New York ranked the film as the fifth-best of the decade, calling it the "consummate unconsummated love story of the new millennium".

-In the 2022 Sight & Sound critics' poll, In the Mood for Love appeared at number 5, making it the highest-ranked film from the 2000s and one of only two from the 2000s to be listed in the top 10 of all time, along with David Lynch's Mulholland Drive.
+In the 2022 decennial critics' poll conducted by Sight and Sound, In the Mood for Love appeared at number 5, making it the highest-ranked film from the 2000s and one of only two from the 2000s to be listed in the top 10 of all time, along with David Lynch's Mulholland Drive.
 Wong's film was also the highest-ranked film by a Chinese filmmaker.
 The film owed its placement to the votes of 42 critics (out of 846) who placed it in their own individual top 10 lists.

 In 2015, the Busan International Film Festival ranked the film number 3 in its Asian Cinema 100 list, behind Yasujirō Ozu's Tokyo Story and Akira Kurosawa's Rashomon.

 In 2016, the film appeared in second place on BBC's list of 100 Greatest Films of the 21st Century after Mulholland Drive.
 The film ranked 9th in BBC's 2018 list of The 100 greatest foreign language films voted by 209 film critics from 43 countries around the world.

 In 2019, The Guardian ranked the film fifth in its Best Films of the 21st Century list.
 In 2021, the film was ranked at eighth on Time Out magazine's list of "The 100 Best Movies of All Time".
 In June 2025, the film ranked fourth on The New York Times list of "The 100 Best Movies of the 21st Century" and twelfth on its "Readers' Choice" edition of the list.
 In July 2025, it ranked second on Rolling Stones list of "The 100 Best Movies of the 21st Century."